genus-zz/catablogordering/readme.txt

 = This is cool how can i help? =
 Make donation, make translations, improve it, spread the word!

+== 0.1.4 ==
+Added Option to Hide Prices and Totals
+Added Option to send HTML e-mails
+Fixed template location to be same as catablog's upload folder Removed item_ prefix on e-mail table titles

 == 0.1.3 ==
 Fixed problem with translation